yogendra/techsummit/eks/README.md

 1. Wait for a long time

 1. Attach cluster to TMC
+    - Goto TMC
-    - Goto TMC -> Cluster - > Attach
+    - Cluster - > Click "Attach Cluster"
     - Follow the instruction
+        - Provide a Name
+        - Cluster Group
+        - Description
+        - Tags
+    - Click Next
-    - At the end get the kubectl command and run on the command line
+    - Get command for "Agent Installation"  and run it on the same command prompt where you ran `eksctl`

 ## Install essentials